rajasegar/immutable-v4-codemods/README.md

 # immutable-v4-codemods

-A collection of codemods for immutable-v4-codemods.
+A collection of codemods for upgrading immutable.js from v3 to v4.

 ## Usage